mannconsulting/JNUC2024/README.md

 To automate repairing use the script `Check-in Failure API Fix.sh` which will redeploy the Jamf management framework for all eligible computers.

+## Employee Is Active
+While a computer may be checking in the employee may not actively be using the computer.
+If the computer is in power nap inventory may submit but some MDM commands and configuration profiles will not install.
+Additionally any updates that require input from the employee may not run properly.
+This workflow detects how long the computer has been locked, organizations should consider recovering unused systems.

+## Mann Jamf Client Communications Doctor
+Jamf Pro doesn’t have guard rails in place for when it runs policies or inventory updates to ensure communication remains stable.
+One primary concern is the jamf process doesn’t place time limits on how long a policy or extension attribute is allowed to run.
+In addition to this, all tasks are run sequentially.

+If a single process hangs this will cause all other pending tasks to wait indefinitely for it to complete, which may never happen.
+In the Jamf Pro Server console this may reflect computers not properly having the inventory updated or will only run some policies on an infrequent basis.
+Additionally, Jamf may still list the computer as “checking in,” however there may usually be little to no policy logs.

+You can Find the Mann Jamf Client Communications Doctor at https://github.com/mannconsulting/Jamf-Client-Communications-Doctor

 ## Last Full Check-in
 The Jamf built in Last Check-in field shows the time when the last check-in process started but doesn't indicate if it finished.
 This workflow validates the last time a computer not only checked in but also completed all policies scoped to it.
 This allows you to validate if there are issues with some policies or the check-in process in general.